United National Congress: 2020 internal election

-The 2020 internal election took place on the 6th of December 2020, after Opposition Leader Kamla Persad-Bissessar, the current leader of the UNC, faced losses commencing in January 2013 with the wipeout of her People's Partnership-led administration from the Tobago House of Assembly due to the landslide victory of the Tobago Council of the People's National Movement at the 2013 Tobago House of Assembly election, loss in the 2015 Trinidad and Tobago general election and loss in the 2020 Trinidad and Tobago general election.
+The 2020 internal election took place on 6 December 2020, after Opposition Leader Kamla Persad-Bissessar, the current leader of the UNC, faced losses commencing in January 2013 with the wipeout of her People's Partnership-led administration from the Tobago House of Assembly due to the landslide victory of the Tobago Council of the People's National Movement at the 2013 Tobago House of Assembly election, loss in the 2015 Trinidad and Tobago general election and loss in the 2020 Trinidad and Tobago general election.
 The candidates for political leader were incumbent Kamla Persad-Bissessar on Team Star against former member of parliament for St. Augustine and former Minister of Trade, Industry and Investment in the People's Partnership's government, Vasant Bharath, on Team Lotus.
-Former senator and Minister of Transport in the People's Partnership's government, Devant Maharaj, was an early candidate for political leader, but was never formally nominated as he dropped out on nomination day on the 15th of November 2020, citing irregularities in the voting process.
+Former senator and Minister of Transport in the People's Partnership's government, Devant Maharaj, was an early candidate for political leader, but was never formally nominated as he dropped out on nomination day on 15 November 2020, citing irregularities in the voting process.
 He endorsed Vasant Bharath and Team Lotus.

 Focus on the leadership election occurred when Anita Haynes, Public Relations Officer of the UNC, was questioned by reporters on whether or not the Opposition Leader Kamla Persad-Bissessar would resign.
 Devant Maharaj was a leading figure in calling for Kamla Persad-Bissessar to step down as political leader.
 He actively called for her to step down on social media and on billboards he had put up.
-On the 27th of October 2020, Kamla Persad-Bissessar announced the date for the internal election to be held on Sunday the 6th of December 2020.
+On 27 October 2020, Kamla Persad-Bissessar announced the date for the internal election to be held on Sunday 6 December 2020.